bricelam/EFCore.TextTemplating/README.md

+**⛔ This repository has been archived!** Official support has been added in EF7.
+See [Custom Reverse Engineering Templates](https://learn.microsoft.com/ef/core/managing-schemas/scaffolding/templates) in the EF docs.

 # EFCore.TextTemplating

 This sample shows how to use T4 templates to scaffold code when reverse engineering a model from a database using EF Core.